tadatomix/thebet/Commission idea.md

 <div style="page-break-after: always;"></div>

 ## Background
-<p align="justify">I expect background being very simple.
+I expect background being very simple.
 It should be white and similar to The Stanley Parable.
 Just a plain white, with some slight shadows, just to show that the characters aren't floating, but standing on the ground.
 It shouldn't need to be exactly `#ffffff`, if you have different light color, you can use it here.
-Yet so, I'd prefer it to be in colder tones, rather than warm ones.</p>
+Yet so, I'd prefer it to be in colder tones, rather than warm ones.
 ![[20250916222048_1.jpg|center]]
 <center><i>Background example</i></center>